Federal Constitutional Court: Organization

 The court consists of two senates, each of which has eight members, headed by a senate chairperson.
 The members of each senate are allocated to three chambers for hearings in constitutional complaint and single regulation control cases.
 Each chamber consists of three judges, so each senate chair is at the same time a member of two chambers.
 The court publishes selected decisions on its website and since 1996 a public relations department promotes selected decisions with press releases.

 Decisions by a senate require a majority.
-In some cases a two-thirds vote is required.
+For the impeachment of the President or a judge, restriction of fundamental rights, or prohibition or restriction of political parties, a two-thirds majority vote is required instead.
+A senate cannot decide that the law has been violated on a tied vote.
 Decisions by a chamber need to be unanimous.
 A chamber is not authorized to overrule a standing precedent of the senate to which it belongs; such issues need to be submitted to the senate as a whole.
 Similarly, a senate may not overrule a standing precedent of the other senate, and such issues will be submitted to a plenary meeting of all 16 judges (the Plenum).

+The two-senate organization arose because they were foreseen to have different areas of responsibility: originally the first senate heard all disputes regarding fundamental rights, while the second senate heard disputes between federal bodies and the state and federal governments.
+As it was quickly discovered there were many more procedures in the first senate's area than the second, the Bundesverfassungsgerichtsgesetz was amended in 1956 to transfer several responsibilities to the second senate.
+It was later amended again to allow the court to modify each senate's responsibilities itself by plenary decision, to be published in the Federal Law Gazette and take effect at the beginning of the next calendar year.
+Though the original split of responsibilities remains written into law, the court has repeatedly modified it over the years to the point where there is no longer a great distinction between the senates.

 Unlike all other German courts, the court often publishes the vote count on its decisions (though only the final tally, not every judge's personal vote) and even allows its members to issue a dissenting opinion.
 This possibility, introduced only in 1971, is a remarkable deviation from German judicial tradition.

 One of the two senate chairs is also the president of the court, the other one being the vice president.
 The presidency alternates between the two senates, i.e. the successor of a president is always chosen from the other senate.
 The 10th and current president of the court is Stephan Harbarth.